cortexlabs/cortex/examples/tensorflow/image-classifier-resnet50/README.md

 export IMG_URL=https://i.imgur.com/213xcvs.jpg # this is the cat image shown in the previous step
 ```

-Then, deploy each API and check the results one after the another:
+Then, deploy each API one at a time and check the results:

 1. Running `python throughput_test.py -i 30 -w 4 -t 48` on an `inf1.2xlarge` instance using the [cortex_accelerator.yaml](cortex_accelerator.yaml) config will get **~525 inferences/sec** with an average latency of **87 ms**.
 1. Running `python throughput_test.py -i 30 -w 4 -t 1` on a `c5.xlarge` instance using the [cortex_cpu.yaml](cortex_cpu.yaml) config will get **~x inferences/sec** with an average latency of **y ms**.